code-and-effect/effective_test_bot/README.md

 Effective TestBot provides 4 different layers of support to a developer writing minitest capybara feature tests:

-1.) a whole bunch of individual minitest assertions and capybara quality of life helper functions.
+1.) enjoy a whole bunch of individual minitest assertions and capybara quality of life helper functions.

-2.) one-liner test suites -- run entire test suites (10-50+ assertions) against a page, or use these methods to aid in writing larger feature tests.
+2.) call one-liner methods to run test suites (10-50+ assertions) against a page, or use these methods to write larger feature tests.

-3.) record animated .gifs of test runs - enable auto-save on failure or run in tour mode to generate feature walkthroughs.
+3.) produce animated .gifs of test runs.
+Enable auto-save on failure to help debug a tricky test, or run in tour mode and record walkthroughs of features.

-4.) full application automated testing - run `rake test:bot` to scan every route in your application and choose an appropriate test suite to run.
+4.) apply full stack automated testing - run `rake test:bot` to scan every route in your application and check it with an appropriate test suite.

 ## Minitest Assertions